intel-analytics/ipex-llm/python/chronos/src/bigdl/chronos/README.md

      * TCMF - suitable for very high dimensional multivarient forecasting
 * **_AutoTS_** - AutoML support for building end-to-end time series analysis pipelines (including automatic feature generation, model selection and hyperparameter tuning).

-For more details about how to use, tutorials and API docs, please refer to the [Zouwu User Guide](https://analytics-zoo.readthedocs.io/en/latest/doc/UserGuide/zouwu.html)
+For more details about how to use, tutorials and API docs, please refer to the [Chronos User Guide](https://analytics-zoo.readthedocs.io/en/latest/doc/UserGuide/chronos.html)

 ---
 ### Reference Use Case